Saidamirr/30-Days-Of-React/12_Day_Forms/12_forms.md

 ## Getting multiple input data from form

 In this section we will develop a small form which collect user information.
 Our user is a student.
 We use a parent form element and certain number of input elements to collect user information.
 In addition to that we will have event listener for the form (onSubmit) and for the inputs (onChange).
-See the following example try to see the commonts too.
+See the following example try to see the comments too.
 You can also check the live [demo](https://codepen.io/Asabeneh/full/eYNvJda).

 ```js
 import React, { Component } from 'react'